This is Part 4 in a series about Collective Data Empowerment. If you want to get the whole series and accompanying tools in an ebook, go here.

 –Robin Glinton, VP Data Science Applications at Salesforce

 The hidden data workforce — in this case, the sales team — was involved at every step, from finding the heart of the problem to creating and improving the solution.
-The resulting tool worked so well, it’s now a product you can buy from Salesforce.
+The resulting tool worked so well that it’s now a product they sell.
 You might not need an AI-powered sales forecasting tool, but if you want to create a data-driven culture fast, you do need the Collective Data Empowerment thinking that helped this Salesforce initiative succeed.

 Strategies: AP’s data journalism program

-Effective data sharing goes far beyond simply providing access and sending out spreadsheets.
-The Collective Data Empowerment approach to data sharing helps people across the data literacy spectrum understand where the data comes from, what it means, what they can do with it, and other context to improve understanding and usability.
+Effective data sharing goes beyond just sharing spreadsheets.
+The Collective Data Empowerment approach to data sharing means people across the data literacy spectrum understand where the data comes from, what it means, what they can do with it, and other context to improve understanding and usability.

 Hey @AP Data Distro members: just shared a pretty nifty dataset and analysis from @larry_fenn to help you gauge the impact of Trump tariffs on your area; webinar tomorrow at 2 p.m., don't miss this one